 To share the link of your calendar with your assistant, you just have to go to ‘Access Permissions’ and click on ‘Get Shareable Link’.

 You will then be given a URL which you should email to your assistant.
 They can click on the link, and they’ll be taken to it immediately.

 Sharing your calendars in Outlook.com with your assistant is just as easy as it is with Google’s calendars.

 In fact, many users think it’s a bit easier.
 There are two methods to choose from.
-You can either send a link to anyone you want to share your calendar with, or you can simply share it with anyone with a Microsoft account.
+You can either send a link to anyone you want to share calendar access with, or you can simply share it with anyone with a Microsoft account.